Frank Reginald Carey: Far East

-On 30 January 1942 Carey's flight was attacked by Ki-27s over Mingaladon and Pilot Officer Kitley's Hurricane had the aerial shot off by an enemy fighter.
-Carey and the rest of the flight failed to see the attack and all returned to base.
+On 30 January 1942 Carey's flight was attacked by Ki-27s over Mingaladon; Pilot Officer Kitley's Hurricane had the aerial shot off by an enemy fighter but Carey and the rest of the flight failed to see the attack and all returned to base.
 On 6 February 1942 Carey was promoted to acting wing commander on the 267 Wing.
 In February Carey led frequent bomber escort sorties and ground-attack missions.
-On 23 February 1942 he engaged in combat again, shooting down a Mitsubishi Ki-51 reconnaissance aircraft over Kayaikto.
+On 23 February 1942 he engaged in combat again, shooting down a Mitsubishi Ki-51 'Sonia' reconnaissance aircraft over Kayaikto.

-On 24 February Carey flew a ground attack airfield at the Japanese-held airfield Raheng.
+On 24 February Carey flew a ground attack mission at the Japanese-held airfield Raheng.
 Carey claimed a Ki-27 and an unidentified transport shot down as they took off.
 Japanese records show only one Ki-27 and it is not certain any Japanese transport units were based there.
 They may have been a Mitsubishi Ki-57 or possibly a Nakajima Ki-34.
 Carey's last victory for some months was achieved on 26 February 1942.
-Carey shot down a Nakajima Ki-43, one of several making a landing circuit over Moulmein.
+Carey shot down a Nakajima Ki-43 Hayabusa, one of several making a landing circuit over Moulmein.
 In this action Carey was saved by his wingman Glop Underwood who shot down a Ki-43 as it closed on him.
-Underwood was then shot down and captured.
+In turn Underwood was then shot down and captured.
 The Japanese fighters were from the 50th and 77th Sentai which recorded the loss of one and four damaged.
 Losses for the 77th are unknown.
 The American units claimed two on the ground and 11 in the air.
 Carey claimed three enemy aircraft in the air and two on the ground which were either Ki-27s or Ki-43s.